SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/waits.en.md

 rather than the reference to the driver in the outer scope.

-Because the wait will swallow _no such element_ errors that are raised when the element isn't found, the condition will retry until the element is found.
+Because the wait will swallow _no such element_ errors that are raised when the element is not found, the condition will retry until the element is found.
 Then it will take the return value, a _WebElement_, and pass it back through to our script.